 In our case, the wife was excited; she thought it was great her husband was now showing an interest in the children.
 She was not suspicious and did not think he played games or tried to trick her.
 In this case, the husband and wife came up with their visitation schedule.
 It involved 50/50 time with the children.

 In their order, the husband was still going to pay the wife child support, and the wife was still going to be the "primary parent."
 However, because of the more equalized time, the husband would pay below guideline child support.

 However, after the divorce, she was convinced he never intended to exercise his hard-fought-for time with the children.
 Instead, she now believes he only maximized his time with the children to argue for below guideline child support.

 What convinced her was that soon after the divorce, the husband took a new job in a new state and moved away.
 There was no way he would be able to exercise 50/50 time.
 This meant that she would be doing practically everything for the children without his help.
 To top it off, she would also be receiving less than guideline child support.

 How to Prevent This Trick from Happening to You

 However, it is also common for one parent to try and become very involved to try and avoid or minimize child support.
-In this case, the wife needed to talk to her lawyer to develop a plan on how to handle the husband’s actions.
+In this case, the wife needed to talk to her lawyer to develop a plan to handle the husband's actions.